dahlsailrunner/async-vs-sync/readme.md

-# Sync vs Async and NBomber
+# Sync vs Async, NBomber, and Cancellation Tokens

-This repo is meant for simple exploration of how using asynchronous code porovides better performance under load than synchronous code does.
+This repo is meant for simple exploration of how using asynchronous code provides better performance under load than synchronous code does and a little about how cancellation tokens can be used to avoid continued processing of long read operations when requests are canceled.

+## Sync vs Async
 It has two API controller actions:

 * `GET /Product`: Uses async code for everything